-The applicant proposes to construct the proposed project within the area of unpermitted vegetation removal.
-The majority of the approximately $2\frac{1}{2}$ acre area of chaparral vegetation clearance is located within the 200-foot fuel modification radius required by the Los Angeles County Fire Department and thus is addressed in Special Condition Three (3) (Landscaping and Erosion Control Plans).
-The applicant proposes to revegetate the remaining approximately 10,000 sq. ft. area of unauthorized clearance.
-In order to ensure that the matter of unpermitted development is resolved in a timely manner, Special Condition Fifteen (15) requires that the applicant satisfies all conditions of this permit that are prerequisite to the issuance of this permit within 180 days of Commission action, or within such additional time as the Executive Director may grant for good cause.
+The applicant proposes to retain the unpermitted corral and the 10-12 foot wide dirt road, incorporate the loop road into the proposed driveway and turnaround for the proposed residence, construct a stable in the interior of the loop road, remove the ornamental trees, and revegetate the approximately 6,000 sq. ft. area of clearance surrounding the corral with native chaparral plantings.
+The majority of the disturbed area is located within the 200-foot fuel modification radius required by the Los Angeles County Fire Department and thus is addressed in Special Condition Three (3) (Landscaping and Erosion Control Plans).
+Further, as described in greater detail above, Special Condition Fifteen (15) requires the applicant to submit revised plans that eliminate all but a five-foot wide portion of the dirt road shown in Exhibit 13.
+Special Condition Fourteen (14) requires the applicant to submit a final restoration/revegetation plan for the 6,000 sq. ft. cleared area and the portions of the dirt road located outside of the five foot wide trail shown in the revised plans submitted and approved pursuant to Special Condition Fifteen (15).
+In order to ensure that the matter of unpermitted development is resolved in a timely manner, Special Condition Sixteen (16) requires that the applicant satisfies all conditions of this permit that are prerequisite to the issuance of this permit within 180 days of Commission action, or within such additional time as the Executive Director may grant for good cause.